Construction of free Lie Rota-Baxter superalgebra via Gr\"{o}bner-Shirshov bases theory: Free Lie superalgebras

 The following lemma asserts that there is a natural 1-1 correspondence between the set of SLS words and the set of SLS monomials.

-\begin{lemma} {\em (\cite{Bo1999, BMP2011, Mikhalev92})} If $(u)$ is a SLS monomial, then $u$ is a SLS word.
-Conversely, for any SLS word $u$, there is a unique arrangement of brackets $[u]$ on $u$ such that $[u]$ is a SLS monomial. \end{lemma}
+\begin{proposition} {\em (\cite{Bo1999, BMP2011, Mikhalev92})} If $(u)$ is a SLS monomial, then $u$ is a SLS word.
+Conversely, for any SLS word $u$, there is a unique arrangement of brackets $[u]$ on $u$ such that $[u]$ is a SLS monomial. \end{proposition}

+For any LS word $u$, there are some bracketing ways to get the unique LS monomial $[u]$.
+One is up to down bracketing way, which is defined inductively by $[x_i]=x_i$ for $x\in X$ and $[u]=[[v][w]]$, where $u=vw$ and $w$ is the longest LS proper subword in $u$ from the right hand side.
+Moreover, if $u=vv$ is a SLS word with $v$ is an LS word and $|v|=\bar{1}$, then $[u]=[[v][v]]$.